flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 4. Named group entries
 5. other

-Thi is important, as write access will be diend if a names user entry with `r` exixsts even when the user is a member of matching named group entry with correct permissions:
+Thi is important, as write access will be diend if a names user entry with `r` exixsts even when the user is a member of matching group entry with correct permissions:

 ```plain
 [root@lab docroot]# getfacl exampledir